Polar Bear Photo Tour

 For each of the next four days, we will have an early breakfast and then we will search for polar bears all day until sunset.
 When it is safe to do so, we will be able to get out of our vehicle to photograph polar bears.
 At night, we will be monitoring the aurora and if conditions present themselves we will go out to photograph the incredible Northern Lights.
 For our 8 day tour, there will be two more days added on here.

 We will have one last morning to search for polar bears.
 Your tour will end around midday to coincide with the return flight to Winnipeg.

 FREQUENTLY ASKED QUESTIONS

 How many polar bears will I see?

 Wildlife is unpredictable, BUT we are going at the absolute best time of year to maximize our chances of seeing polar bears.
-Two years ago, we saw 15 different polar bears in one day.
-Last year, the most we saw in a day was 8 different polar bears.
-Typically, we average around 4-6 polar bears per day in November, slighty less in the last week of October.
+In 2023, we saw 10+ different polar bears for 5 days in a row, but typically we average around 2-4 polar bears per day in November.
 The good news is that a sighting can last for a long time.
 We’re likely to see mom and cubs, sub-adults, and fully grown males and females.

 What other wildlife will I see?

 In each of the past two years, we saw 4 different foxes: the arctic fox, the red fox, the cross fox and the silver fox (the latter are variants of the red fox), although we have to be a bit lucky for a close sighting.
 We are also likely to see ptarmigans, arctic hares, and if we’re really luck, wolves and wolverines (there’s usually 1-2 sightings per polar bear season).